desireevl/awesome-quantum-computing/README.md

 ## Books

-- [Quantum Computation and Quantum Information](https://books.google.com/books/about/Quantum_Computation_and_Quantum_Informat.html?id=-s4DEy7o-a0C&redir_esc=y) - Comprehensive textbook for those with a bit of prior knowledge in maths, computer science and physics.
+- [Quantum Computation and Quantum Information](http://www-reynal.ensea.fr/docs/iq/QC10th.pdf) - Comprehensive textbook for those with some prior knowledge in mathematics, computer science and physics.
 - [Quantum Computing for Computer Scientists](https://www.amazon.com/Quantum-Computing-Computer-Scientists-Yanofsky/dp/0521879965) - Quantum computing explained using an approach that is accessible to undergraduate computer science students.
-- [Quantum Computation and Quantum Information](http://www-reynal.ensea.fr/docs/iq/QC10th.pdf) - Introduction to the main ideas in quantum computation and quantum information.

 ## Papers